 kubectl logs -f gerrit-gerrit-stateful-set-0 to follow the startup process of Gerrit until a line like this shows that Gerrit is ready:

 [2019-06-04 15:24:25,914] [main] INFO com.google.gerrit.pgm.Daemon : Gerrit Code Review 2.16.8-86-ga831ebe687 ready

 To open Gerrit's UI, run:

-A custom configuration file to configure the gerrit-slave chart is provided at
+A custom configuration file to configure the gerrit-replica chart is provided at

-The slave will start up, which can be followed by running:
+The replica will start up, which can be followed by running:

-Replication of repositories has to be started on the Gerrit master, e.g. by making a change in the respective repositories.
-Only then previous changes to the repositories will be available on the slave.
+Replication of repositories has to be started on the Gerrit, e.g. by making a change in the respective repositories.
+Only then previous changes to the repositories will be available on the replica.

 Shut down minikube:

 Delete the minikube cluster:

 /etc/hosts.
 If Minikube is restarted, the cluster will get a new IP and the